peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 1. in the case of registrations associated with IETF specifications, approved directly by the IESG, or

-2. registered by a recognized standards-related organization using the "Specification Required" IANA registration policy {{!RFC5226}} (which implies Expert Review), or
+2. registered by a recognized standards-related organization using the "Specification Required" IANA registration policy {{Section 4.6 of !RFC8126}} (which implies Expert Review), or

 3. approved by the Designated Expert(s) as identifying a "community format", as described in {{community}}.